Charles-Andreas Brym: Senior

-In January 2020, Brym was called up to the Canadian national team ahead of friendlies against Barbados and Iceland.
+In January 2020, Brym was called up to the senior Canada national team ahead of friendlies against Barbados and Iceland.
 On January 7, he made his debut as a substitute against Barbados and scored his first goal three days later in a rematch against Barbados.

+In June 2023, Brym was called-up to Canada's 2023 CONCACAF Gold Cup squad.
+On July 9, in their quarter-final match against the United States, he missed the crucial penalty which saw Canada lose the shoot-out and resulted in their elimination from the tournament.